 If you are experiencing any flu-like symptoms – whether or not you believe them to be related to COVID-19 – you should self-isolate and see a healthcare professional as you deem appropriate.
 You are also encouraged to consult the Nova Scotia government’s self-assessment guide, which will dictate whether you should report your symptoms to 811.

 I am not having symptoms, but I am feeling anxious about COVID-19 and want to talk to someone.
 Who should I contact?

-This can be a stressful time.
 If you or a family member would like to speak to someone, the Employee and Family Assistance Program, (EFAP) can provide you with immediate and confidential help for any work, health or life concern.

 To access your EFAP:

 If am self-isolating due to recent travel or potential community exposure to COVID-19, but not sick (or without symptoms), will I be expected to work from my home?